 AODA reference: IASR section 71

-Deadline and status: January 1, 2014 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: There is high demand for the Handi-Van service with continuous ridership growth.
 Since 2013, ridership has grown by about 25%.
 Peterborough Transit recognizes it is sometimes difficult to book a trip, particularly during peak travel times.